Clean data, before you migrate.

 Flat fee.
 No hidden scope, no hourly surprises.

-Delivered within 5 business days of receiving access to your systems
+Delivered within 5 business days of the kickoff call

 Specific to your data — not a generic checklist or a templated score